State of Illinois

 • Whether all aspects of the procurement process were conducted in accordance with applicable laws, rules, regulations and policies;

-• Whether the evaluative criteria guiding the Department of Healthcare and Family Service’s (HFS) selection of vendors were adequate and uniformly applied to competing vendors;
+• Whether the evaluative criteria guiding the selection by the Department of Central Management Services of vendors were adequate and uniformly applied to competing vendors;

 • Whether decisions concerning the selection of vendors and resolution of protests are adequately supported and documented;